 Rules will be kept to a minimum as much as possible, but common courtesies are always expected.
 Common courtesies such as please, thank you, ladies first, and loving your neighbor are always applicable.
 Rules will be clearly stated and presented before the first day of class.

-We acknowledge that conflict avoidance or identification is not the same as resolution, and that some members may feel intimidated with the concept of conflict resolution.
-Therefore, Excelsior! has a trained and educated conflict resolution volunteer.
-If you desire guidance or coaching to help you with a conflict with another Co-op member, please speak to the volunteer instead of others in Excelsior! leadership or other Co-op members so that we might maintain integrity with the scriptural principles in Matthew 18.
+We acknowledge that conflict avoidance or identification is not the same as resolution, and that some members may feel intimidated with the concept of conflict stewardship.
+Therefore, Excelsior! has a designated conflict stewardship volunteer.
+If you desire guidance or coaching to help you with a conflict with another Co-op member, please speak to the volunteer instead of others in Excelsior! leadership or other Co-op members so that we might maintain integrity with the Scriptural principles in Matthew 18.

 We are aware of the significant population of students who are making valiant attempts despite considerable struggles.
 We desire to offer a discreet setting that provides grace in partnership with challenge.
 It is the responsibility of the parent to take initiative with teachers to communicate your child's unique needs.
 Teachers will appropriately make allowances; students must avoid excuses.
-Excelsior! has Board and Co-op members who are professionally trained and educated to provide guidance to families and/or teachers in this matter.
+Excelsior!
+Board members can refer you to Co-op members who are able to provide guidance to families and/or teachers in this matter.
 Please make the Director aware if you are in need of further guidance.